WNLO (TV): As a PBS member station (1987–2001)

 The station signed on the air as WNEQ-TV on May 13, 1987, and was the second public television outlet serving the Buffalo market.
 It was operated under an educational license and was sister station to WNED-TV (channel 17), which had a commercial license but operated as an educational station (WNED-TV operated on channel 17 because of the donation of equipment to it by WBUF-TV, a defunct commercial station).
 The analog UHF channel 23 allocation was originally intended to be part of a plan for a statewide public television network (the concept of which would much later become ThinkBright) that would have seen a signature tower housing transmitters for channel 23 as well as WBFO (88.7 FM) on the University at Buffalo's Amherst Campus.
 Studios were to be located there as well during development of the futuristic "New U.B." complex in the 1970s.
 Budget constraints curbed the plan and years of tension between the university and WNED-TV board members ended allowing the station to go forward with its plans for the UHF channel.

 WNEQ-TV's broadcast day began daily at 4 p.m. and it usually aired between six and seven hours of programming per day.
 In 1992, many cable providers in Hamilton and Niagara began carrying WNEQ-TV, displacing long-standing WQLN from Erie, Pennsylvania, in the process.
 In fall 1998, most of the cable providers in those regions started to remove WNEQ as they were struggling with limited channel capacity and because it had a limited daily program schedule.
 One year later, Rogers Cable began carrying WNEQ on its digital tier for customers in the Greater Toronto Area.

 The Buffalo market was unable to support two public stations, and both WNEQ-TV and WNED-TV struggled financially.
 As a result, the educational foundation put WNEQ-TV up for sale.
 LIN TV (owner of CBS affiliate WIVB-TV) wanted to buy WNEQ-TV and run it as a commercial station.
 However, that was problematic because WNEQ-TV was operating under an educational license.
-One solution was for LIN to instead purchase WNED-TV (which already had a commercial license), resulting in WNEQ-TV becoming the area's primary PBS station.
+One solution was for LIN to instead purchase channel 17 (which already had a commercial license), resulting in channel 23 becoming the area's primary PBS station (and presumably inheriting the WNED-TV call sign).
 This solution was also rejected, since UHF channel 17 had long been established as a PBS station and a move to channel 23 might cause confusion among viewers, potentially reducing the amount of donations that the viewer-supported station would receive.

 In 2000, the Federal Communications Commission (FCC) agreed to reassign channel 23 to a commercial license and assigned channel 17 an educational license.
 Consequently, the Buffalo market retained an educational-licensed station and LIN TV was permitted to purchase the converted-to-commercial WNEQ-TV.